QueueClassic/queue_classic/readme.md

 #### Bin File

-This is the approach that I take when building simple ruby programs and sinatra apps.
+The approach that I take when building simple ruby programs and sinatra apps is to create an executable file that starts the worker.
 Start by making a bin directory in your project's root directory.
 Then add a file called worker.

 **bin/worker**